Is She The One?

 Relative Love

 Relative love is our ability to experience perfect love.
-Because we all have issues, wounds, and limitations in relationship to love, we remain clouded from consistently giving and receiving the perfect love that is always present.
+Because we all have issues, wounds, and limitations in relationship to love, we remain blocked from consistently giving and receiving the perfect love that is always present.

 Watch yourself in relationships.
 What patterns do you repeat?
 What ideas about love and women do you have?
 Do you ever get stuck and frustrated in intimate relationships?
 If so, that is relative love and it’s part of being human.
+This is both the good news and the bad news.

 So why does this difference in love matter?

-As Welwood states, “That is why it’s important to distinguish between absolute [perfect] and relative love–so we don’t go around seeking perfect love from imperfect situations.”
+As Welwood states, “That is why it’s important to distinguish between absolute [perfect] and relative love — so we don’t go around seeking perfect love from imperfect situations.”

 This is the great trap: In our society we are taught to believe that one person is supposed to meet our needs and make us happy so long as we both shall live.
 But let’s be honest.
-If you want to grow as a man and become stronger, more open, more whole, then having someone meet our every need probably isn’t best for you.
+If you want to grow as a person and become stronger, more open, more whole, then having someone meet our every need probably isn’t best for you.

 Other Considerations…